Atrium Health Wake Forest Baptist: History

 Wake Forest College Medical School was founded as a two-year medical school on the campus of Wake Forest College in Wake Forest, North Carolina, in 1902.
-North Carolina Baptist Hospital was established in 1923 as an 88-bed community hospital in Winston-Salem.
+The 88-bed hospital opened May 28, 1923 on 11 acres in Winston-Salem after the Baptist State Convention of North Carolina sought to create a network of hospitals for those who could not afford to pay for care.

 The will of a president of R.J.
 Reynolds Tobacco Co. gave about $750,000 to move the medical school to Winston-Salem and make it a four-year institution.
 Named after its benefactor, Bowman Gray School of Medicine opened in Winston-Salem in 1941, affiliating with N.C.
 Baptist Hospital to create "The Miracle on Hawthorne Hill".

 Brenner Children's Hospital, a 144-bed "hospital within a hospital", opened in 1986.
 In 1997, the institutions realigned as Wake Forest University Baptist Medical Center.
 In 2011, as part of the institution's move to become a unified structure, the corporate entity was rebranded as Wake Forest Baptist Medical Center.
 Clinical operations throughout a 24-county service area in northwest North Carolina and southwest Virginia now fall under the umbrella of Wake Forest Baptist Health, and the academic component is now known as Wake Forest School of Medicine.

 In 2002, Wake Forest Baptist began operating the Davie County Hospital in Mocksville, which was built in 1956 and expanded in 1965 and 1974.
 Davie Medical Center in Bermuda Run opened Medical Plaza 1 in August 2013, and Medical Plaza 2 in October 2013.
 The second plaza added an emergency department and operating room, among other features.
 A $47 million, 78,220-square-foot 50-bed expansion opened April 3, 2017.
 Inpatient services were moved from the Mocksville location.